zlokquay/twitchbot/README.txt

 Please download and install the latest version of node and follow it's instructions at https://nodejs.org/en/

-Clone the files from GitHub and after node is installed, run start.bat to open the bot.
+Clone the files from GitHub after node is installed.

+Afterwards, open a command prompt and find the directory your bot files are in.
+Run the command "npm install" (no quotes)

+Run start.bat to open the bot.

 MESSAGE ME ON DISCORD FOR PASSWORD TO ALLOW BOT TO WORK